smart-cs/scheduler-backend/README.md

 ```
 go get -d github.com/smart-cs/scheduler-backend
 ```
-Your repository should end up in ~/go/src/github.com/smart-cs/scheduler-backend
+By default, your `$GOPATH` is `~/go`.
+If you haven't changed it, the repository should end up in `~/go/src/github.com/smart-cs/scheduler-backend`

-Run the server locally:
+To run the server locally:
 ```shell
 make run
 ```